hpi-studyu/studyu/README.md

 2. Run StudyU: `cd ..` and `docker-compose -f docker-compose-<module>-selfhost up --build` (replace `<module>` as described above)

-3. Open your local Supabase instance (default: `http://localhost:3000` and navigate to the table editor.
+3. Open your local Supabase Studio instance (default: `http://<YourHostname>:3000`) and navigate to the table editor.
    Add a row to the table `app_config` with the id `prod`.
 The other fields need to be valid json.

 4. The StudyU modules should be available at the URLs you specified in the `.env.selfhost` file.